dbrennand/Final-Year-Project/src/test/README.md

 1. Ensure you have performed the [prerequisite](#Prerequisites) steps above.

-2. Ensure your current working directory is the root of the repository (ie: `Final-Year-Project`)

-3. Use the following command to run all the unit tests: `python -m pytest`
+2. From the root of the repository (ie: `Final-Year-Project`), use the following command to run all the unit tests (providing proper email and username options): `pytest --email example@email.com --username twitterusername`

 > [!NOTE]
 >
+> You can choose to run unit tests with a specific marker like so (runs only tests with "twitter" mark): `pytest -m twitter`
+>
-> You can exclude a specific group of unit tests using markers.
+> You can also exclude a specific group of unit tests using markers.
 See [pytest.ini](../../pytest.ini) for available markers.
->
-> You can also choose to run unit tests with a specific marker like so (runs only tests with "twitter" mark): `python -m pytest -m twitter`